Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Algorithms

 The check \IsNACColoring{} can be quite computationally expensive considering it is called for every possible coloring.
 An optimization we use is to keep a list of shorter cycles in the graph and check if they are almost monochromatic cycles before doing the full check.

-The check for a single cycle can be done in linear time in the number of monochromatic classes using bitwise arithmetic.
+The check for a single cycle can be done in linear time in the number of NAC-mono classes using bitwise arithmetic.
 One cycle $C$ can reject up to $\frac{1}{|E(C)|}$ colorings, which can be significant for small cycles.

-Given a graph $G$ and $k,\ell\in \mathbb{N}$, we adopt the idea to monochromatic classes as follows: for every monochromatic class $M$ in $G$, we consider all edges $uv\in M$ such that there is a path from $u$ to $v$ in $G - M$ that uses at most $k$ monochromatic classes.
-We pick up to $l$ cycles constructed from $uv$ with the corresponding path with the least number of used monochromatic classes.
-In our implementation, we take $k=4$ and $l=2$ cycles for every monochromatic class.
+Given a graph $G$ and $k,\ell\in \mathbb{N}$, we adapt the idea to NAC-mono classes as follows: for every NAC-mono class $M$ in $G$, we consider all edges $uv\in M$ such that there is a~path from $u$ to $v$ in $G - M$ that uses at most $k$ NAC-mono classes.
+We pick up to~$l$ cycles constructed from $uv$ with the corresponding path with the least number of used NAC-mono classes.
+In our implementation, we take $k=4$ and $l=2$.